Darmo117/LockableDoors/README.md

 # Lockable Doors \[1.18.2+]

-A simple mod that enables locking any door, trapdoor or fence gate in Minecraft.
+A simple mod that enables locking any vanilla door, trapdoor or fence gate in Minecraft.

 ## License